kernelmethod/LSHFunctions.jl/docs/README.md

-# LSH.jl documentation
+# LSHFunctions.jl documentation
-Documentation for the LSH.jl package.
+Documentation for the LSHFunctions.jl package.

 The module documentation is automatically built and updated whenever `master` is updated.
 To develop the documentation locally, run